michaelheiniger/Reivewpad-docs/docs/use-cases/check-issue-description.md

 ---
+id: check-issue-description
+slug: check-issue-description
-title: 'Check issue description'
+title: Check issue description
-id: 'check-issue-description'
 ---

 Reviewpad can be used for workflows on both issues and pull requests.